Table of Contents generated with DocToc

 Change requests list_open / pr list-open Supported read-only Lists open pull requests with pagination.

 Change requests get / pr get <id> Partial read-only Fetches PR metadata only.
-Discussion, commits, diffs, checks, review state, and mergeability are not complete yet.
+Commits, diff, discussion, review state, and status are fetched separately through dedicated read-only commands; mergeability remains incomplete.

 Change requests post_review Not implemented Follow-up work for #606.